sap-contributions/docs-cloudfoundry-concepts/contribute.md

  	git clone git@=github.com:cloudfoundry/docs-cloudfoundry-concepts.git
  	```

-1. Return to your workspace directory and clone the <%= vars.platform_name %> book by running:
+1. Return to your workspace directory and clone the <PlatformName/> book by running:

 	```
 	git clone git@=github.com:cloudfoundry/docs-book-cloudfoundry.git
 	```

-1. Change directory into the <%= vars.platform_name %> book by running:
+1. Change directory into the <PlatformName/> book by running:

 	```
 	cd docs-book-cloudfoundry